Nazrana (1987 film)

 Nazrana (lit.
 'Gift') is a 1987 Indian drama film, directed by Ravi Tandon in a screenplay written by Vijay Kaul.
 The film stars Rajesh Khanna, Smita Patil and Sridevi in the lead roles.
 Shafi Inamdar, Priti Sapru and Dalip Tahil are featured in supporting roles.
 The film's original score was composed by Laxmikant Pyarelal.
 The film was released a month following Patil's death and was dedicated in her memory.
 The film received critical acclaim and was a box office success, grossing ₹3 crore.

 Plot

 The story starts with a courtroom scene where Rajat Verma (Rajesh Khanna) is being accused of the murder of Sheetal Puri (Priti Sapru).
 At this point, Mukta (Smita Patil) steps into the witness box and recollects the whole story.

 Rajat was a music director.
-He meets dancer Mukta and falls in love.
-However, Mukta's father doesn't allow Mukta to marry Rajat and hence Mukta runs away to do a registry marriage with Rajat.
-Rajat and Mukta get married and everything is hunky-dory for some days.
-However, it is learnt that Mukta cannot bear kids.
+He meets dancer Mukta and they fall in love.
+When Mukta's father doesn't allow her to marry Rajat they elope and have a registered marriage.
+Everything is hunky-dory for a few years.
+Then they learn that Mukta cannot bear kids.